koverton/solace-monitoring-extension/README.md

 **********************************************
 ```

-It is best practice to randomly generate your hash-key rather than entering something yourself.
+It is best practice to randomly generate a strong hash-key rather than entering something yourself.
 The hash-key you use to encrypt the password must also be saved, we recommend adding it to the
 MachineAgent commandline as the env-property `appdynamics.extensions.key`.
 Typically you will
 have other definitions, for example: